mitalix/pxe_boot_rpi/README.md

 Depending on your configuration, dnsmasq won't be needed anymore.

-> [!NOTE]
+> [!WARNING]
 > Make sure to avoid any confusion and make backups of these files before working on live systems :
+1. On the client:
 - /etc/fstab
 - /boot/cmdline.txt
+2. On the server:
 - /etc/exports
 - /etc/dnsmasq.conf

+> [!NOTE]
-> Edit /etc/fstab /boot/cmdline.txt /etc/exports & /etc/dnsmasq.conf
+> Edit /etc/fstab /boot/cmdline.txt on the client system (directly through the mounts done above)

 **/boot/cmdline.txt:**